stefan-k/jobshop/README.md

 |     100 |             10 |                 148 |     30.71% |         |
 |     100 |            100 |                 146 |     30.29% |         |
 |     100 |           1000 |                 148 |     30.71% |   83.29s|

+Evaluation of 10 random problems with different genetic probabilities: